 - 2 tablespoons toasted sesame oil

-- ½ cup golden monk fruit sweetener (I use this brand)
+- ½ cup golden monk fruit sweetener (I use this brand) Code PEACE for 20% off

 - 1 tablespoons avocado oil